donaldmunro/QuatDualQuat/README.md

 _QRotate[[p, axis, angle]_ returns the quaternion as a 4-list representing the rotation angle around axis (3-list) of a point p (3-list).

+_QRotateBetween[v1, v2, simplify:True]_ returns the quaternion as a 4-list representing the shortest arc rotation between two vectors v1 (3-list) and v2 (3-list). simplify specifies whether to run FullSimplify on the quaternion components.

+_QRotationMatrix[Q]_ returns the 3x3 matrix representing the rotation specified by quaternion Q (4-list).

 _QConjugate[Q]_ returns the quaternion as a 4-list representing the conjugate of Q.

 _QInverse[Q]_ returns the quaternion as a 4-list representing the inverse of Q.